eclipse-iceoryx/iceoryx/doc/design/logging.md

 be forwarded in order to have a single logging infrastructure.

 The logging should also be performant and not allocate memory.
-Ideally, it should be possible to disable it at compile time and let the compiler optimize it away.
+Ideally, it should be possible to disable it at compile-time and let the compiler optimize it away.

 It should also be possible to alter the behavior of the logging via environment variables, e.g. the log level.